servian/TechChallengeApp/doc/adr/0002-use-viper-for-config.md

-# 2. User viper for config
+# 2. Use viper for config

 Date: 2018-08-08